G-NT3806KSJP

 +

 After reading Snyderman’s generous online folio of brigham in The Volta and rereading it over the course of a few months, I located a copy of Heaved From The Earth: Poems in a university’s special collections archive in Mississippi.
 I was a lifelong Mississippian and a student of poetry at a Mississippi institution but had never read another Mississippi poet.
-At the same time, I was coming to the reality how cut-off I was from my Latinx ancestry.
+At the same time, I was coming to the reality of how cut-off I was from my Latinx ancestry.
 A whole part of myself I didn’t know how to claim, or how to rescue.
 The poems in Heaved From The Earth were easy to inhabit and become invisible within, to listen and be a part of listening at a near unfathomable scale.
 In realizing I was just as much my place as an inhabitant and cohabitant with the rest of Mississippi, I belonged with me for the first time.

 The parts of Heaved From The Earth function similarly to both hemispheres described, with its two sections called “Poems of Warmth” and “Poems of Cold.”
 Towards the end of “Poems of Warmth” section, just above that equatorial line between the book’s hemispheres (much like the starting migration point of North American monarch butterflies in Mexico), the poem “All Day the Big Monarchs Fly” waits on page 38—directly in the center of the 76-page collection: